timetraveller-123/tp/docs/UserGuide.md

 Format: `editp INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG] [no/ALLERGY]…​ [ia/]`

 * Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown in the last displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * This also edits orders belonging to the person.
 * At least one of the optional fields must be provided.
 * This command will not be able to add/delete orders to this person